decentraland/builder-client/README.md

   .withDescription('aDescription')
 ```

-### Adding or removing representations to an item
+#### Adding or removing representations

-Representations can be added using the `withRepresentation`: or `withoutRepresentation` methods.
+Representations can be added using the `withRepresentation` or `withoutRepresentation` methods.

 ```typescript
 const itemFactory = new ItemFactory(oldItem)